Why does N26 do checks on transactions?

 We have the responsibility to run routine checks on accounts and transactions in order to ensure your account’s security (see GwG § 10(new tab)).
 These checks are automatically initiated by our systems.

 As a result, we may ask you to provide some documents.
-If you receive such a request, please send the requested documents via email.
+If you receive such a request, please send the requested documents via Messages from N26.
 There are no exceptions or evasion for such checks.

 This practice is a standard banking procedure and ensures the safety of our customers.
 Both the process and the result are confidential and handled internally.
 Here are some tips to speed up the process: